gnosisguild/enclave/packages/ciphernode/docs/user_guide.md

 You can now setup your wallet if you have your node configured for writing to the blockchain:

 ```
+# Example key DO NOT USE
 $ enclave wallet set --private-key "0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"
 ```

-_*NOTE: the above key is known and taken from the default hardhat mnemonic._
+_*NOTE: do not use the above private key as this is obviously public and all funds will be lost_

 ## Configuration